 Abstract

-Code A Colony is a game players significant control over a colony of bees.
+Code A Colony is a game that gives players significant control over a colony of bees.
 This colony can exhibit complex, collective behaviors determined by player-constructed algorithms.
-Targeted at Key Stage 3 level students, the aim is to develop and reinforce computing skills that have become a statuary part of the UK curriculum as of September 2014 (with a significant focus on the application of logic and algorithmic problem solving).
+Targeted at Key Stage 3 level students, the aim is to develop and reinforce computing skills that have become a statutory part of the UK curriculum as of September 2014 (with a significant focus on the application of logic and algorithmic problem solving).

-We have designed the game to allow players to experiment with custom problem solving/swarm intelligence algorithms, within graphically rich, interactive context.
-The bees have an intuitive API, and endowed with a small amount of memory along with an ability to conditionally interact with both their local environment and with neighboring bees.
+We have designed the game to allow players to experiment with custom problem solving/swarm intelligence algorithms, within a graphically rich, interactive context.
+The bees have an intuitive API, and are endowed with a small amount of memory along with an ability to conditionally interact with both their local environment and with neighboring bees.
 The controlling algorithm is constructed and manipulated by the player graphically, represented as visual connections between selected nodes (which represent functions) within a graph.

-This report details the research, development and management that went into the Code A Colony project, while also documenting our experiences of the agile software development processes we employed
+This report details the research, development and management that went into the Code A Colony project, while also documenting our experiences of the agile software development processes we employed.

 Introduction 1.0